 This is an unusual excuse when considering the reality of a startup...

-1. New start ups normally conduct adequate research to determine if there is a market for a product.
-Was this not done?
+1. New startups typically conduct thorough research to determine if there is a market for their product.

 2. For a business to fail within 120 days, it would be difficult to determine if this has come as a result of there being no market for their product.

-Even if you gave the benefit of the doubt to a failed business owner, keep in mind one thing, niche works online.
+Even if you gave this excuse the benefit of the doubt, niche works online.
 Niche = a product and/or service that meets a highly specialized segment of the market.
-If the online marketing was working to standard, it enables precise targeting.
+If the online marketing was working to standard, it would enable precise targeting.

-Combine precise online marketing with amazing online experiences and you have dramatically improved your chances.
+Combine precise online marketing with exemplary UX Design, and you have a recipe for success.

 A great example of this in action is a travel bag company called Nomatic.

-This is a niche online-only retailer focussing on travel bags and has gone up against such juggernauts as Samsonite, Eagle Creek, Travelpro etc..
-Added to this, the Nomatic price points are well above their competitors.
-And yet this travel bag brand is flourishing.
+This is a niche online-only retailer specialising in high-end and premium travel bags.
+This brand has successfully gone up against such juggernauts as Samsonite, Eagle Creek, Travelpro, etc..
+Nomatic's online experiences surpass competitors.

 Figure 3